python/cpython/Doc/library/shelve.rst

    The *keyencoding* parameter is the encoding used to encode keys before they are used with the underlying dict.

-   :class:`Shelf` objects can also be used as context managers.
+   A :class:`Shelf` object can also be used as a context manager, in which case it will be automatically closed when the :keyword:`with` block ends.

    .. versionchanged:: 3.2
       Added the *keyencoding* parameter; previously, keys were always encoded in